How weekly all-hands became the most important artifact of our culture

 For us, it's crucial that everyone leaves the office with a sense of fulfillment.
 At the end of the week, we take this time to celebrate our wins and, more crucially, the teams who make them happen.
 It gives the entire organization insight into how each department contributes to our goals and helps our employees feel secure about their role in our joint mission.

 In our experience, the social aspect has proved every bit as important as the meeting itself.
 To this day, teams still go out and continue socializing after our in-house drinks.
-Chatting over a few beers has been a great way to .
+Chatting over a few beers has been a great way to build esteem and create a fantastic sense of camaraderie, which is vital for employee motivation.

-Like so many organizations during the Covid-19 pandemic, we made the temporary switch to remote working.
-Once restrictions were lifted, and allowed employees to decide when they felt safe to return.
-To make the move to this new way of working smoother we streamed our end-of-week meetings online, so we could extend a virtual hug around team members who couldn’t join us in person during these difficult times.
+We moved to a hybrid model and allowed employees to decide when they want to work from the office.
+To make working smoother, we started streaming our end-of-week meetings online, so we could extend a virtual hug around team members who can't join us in person.
 We dedicated serious resources to this, hiring a filmmaker and using a dedicated streaming service to ensure a glitch-free experience for our viewers.

-As things slowly returned to normal, we found that our end-of-week meetings were a big draw for people to come back into the office.
+We found that our end-of-week meetings were a big draw for people to come back into the office.
 On an average weekday, we would have around 30 colleagues in the office.
 On Fridays, this would almost triple, with 80 team members coming in for some in-person interaction.
-After seeing this spike, we could recognize that people had missed the sense of community these meetings provide.

 How can I establish a weekly all-hands meeting?